dinhhoa04/CINEMA-FE/README.md

 ### Backend
 1. Clone the repository: `git clone https://github.com/dinhhoa04/cinema-be.git`
-2. Update database configurations in `application.properties`.
+2. Update database configurations in `application.yaml`.
 3. Build and run the application using Maven or IntelliJ IDEA.

 ### Frontend